 - Trim and remove dying foliage from spring bulbs, digging and moving any that you'd like.

-- Watch for signs of mildew, rust, and black spot – treating with organic options if needed.
+- Watch for signs of mildew, rust, and black spot - treat with organic options if they develop.

-- Fertilize lawn for second time, keep mowing and watering as needed.
+- Lawn care: you can fertilize lawn for a second time; keep mowing and watering as needed.

 - Trim hedges mid-month.

-- Start a watering cycle: soaking beds with soakers or drip systems every 5 days and raised beds every 4-5 days in warm, dry weather.
+- Start a watering cycle if needed: soaking beds with soakers or drip systems every 5 days and raised beds every 4-5 days in warm, dry weather.